 "Triumph of Isabella" An Exploration of Performance through Art and Art through Performance

-The International Program for Creative Collaboration and Research (IPCCR) is the 10-year global outreach component of "Defining the Future of the Performing Arts in the 21st Century" – an investigation of best practices in performing arts education funded by a $10 million dollar grant from a private foundation.
-The IPCCR initiates international collaborations for the School of Theatre, Dance, and Performance Studies, awards collaborative initiative grants to its faculty and graduate students, develops grant proposals to support the school’s work and manages its Global Classrooms and Studios.
+The International Program for Creative Collaboration and Research (IPCCR) is the ten-year global outreach component of "Defining the Future of the Performing Arts in the 21st Century" – an investigation of best practices in performing arts education funded by the Robert H. Smith Family Foundation.
+The IPCCR initiates international collaborations for the School of Theatre, Dance, and Performance Studies at the University of Maryland, awards collaborative initiative grants to its faculty and graduate students, develops grant proposals to support the school’s work and manages its World Outreach classrooms and studios.

 “The Triumph of Isabella” Exhibition: An Exploration of Performance Through Art